 The question was changed and the Commissioners were asked to vote on whether they would support utilizing under-utilized right-of-way as community open space.
-The Commissioners voted and the result was: 100% - No needed stricter enforcement.
+The Commissioners did not formally vote with the software devices, but gave a 100% "Yes" verbally.

 Planner Cattan moved to Section 5.5 - Old Town.
 To prevent demolition by neglect, stricter enforcement of municipal regulations, public programming and financial assistance shall be utilized.
 She clarified that this was only reinforcing current policy.
-Planner Cattan personally thought they
+Planner Cattan personally thought they needed stricter enforcement.